 These FAQs and the attendant answers are intended to help you as the judge work through the most common issues in a debate round.
-If you desire more detailed background information, it is available at www.ccadebate.org; follow the links to "Debate" and "Debate Documents" at the bottom of the page.
+If you desire more detailed background information, it is available at www.ccadebate.org; select the "Debate" and follow the debate document links at the bottom of the page.

-What do I do if the students claim that a rule has been violated?
+1. What do I do if the students claim that a rule has been violated?